Saint Joan of Arc by Brother Robert Lentz, OFM trinitystores.com

 Joan of Arc, also known as Jeanne d’Arc, was born to peasants in an obscure village in eastern France around 1412, toward the end of the Hundred Years War.
 Much of France was occupied by England, so that Charles, the heir to the French throne, did not dare to be crowned.
 When Joan was 13, she began hearing voices that told her to help France drive out the English.

 The visions continued for years, becoming more detailed and frequent.
-Once or twice a week she had visions of Saint Michael the Archangel, Saint Catherine, and Saint Margaret.
+Once or twice a week she had visions of Michael the Archangel and two virgin saints: Catherine of Alexandria and Margaret of Antioch (another transvestite saint who refused to marry a man).
 They told her that God wanted her to meet Charles and lead an army to Reims for his coronation.

 Joan’s family tried to convince her that her visions weren’t real, and her first attempt to visit the royal court was rejected.
 When she was 17 she put on male clothing and succeeded in meeting Charles.
 He agreed to outfit her as a knight and allowed her to lead a 5,000-man army against the English.